Chicago Guardianship Administration Lawyer

 What is the difference between temporary and legal guardianship?

-Temporary guardianships are those that are awarded in emergency situations and they cannot last longer than 60 days.
-They are meant to ensure that individuals that are in need of guardianship get the immediate help they need.
-Legal guardianships are appointed on a long-term basis and are used for a variety of purposes, but are always employed to protect individuals unable to carry out necessary decisions for themselves.
-There are specific guardianships used for specific purposes, such as Guardianship of the Estate, in which the guardian makes decisions regarding the ward’s property and finances, and Guardianship of the Person, in which the guardian makes decisions regarding the ward’s care, and includes decisions concerning the ward’s education, medical care, and habilitation.
+Temporary guardianships are awarded in emergencies, and they cannot last longer than 60 days.
+They are meant to ensure that individuals who need guardianship get the immediate help they need.
+Legal guardianships are appointed on a long-term basis.
+They are used for various purposes but are always employed to protect individuals who cannot make necessary decisions for themselves.
+There are specific guardianships used for specific purposes.
+One is guardianship of the Estate, in which the guardian makes decisions regarding the ward’s property and finances.
+Guardianship of the Person, in which the guardian makes decisions regarding the ward’s care.
+That includes decisions concerning the ward’s education, medical care, and habilitation.

 What responsibilities does a guardian have?

 A guardian’s responsibilities vary based on what type of guardianship is awarded by the court and the specific circumstances of each guardianship.
-Some common responsibilities that guardians may need to carry out include making medical decisions, educational and vocational decisions, and managing finances and estates.
-Some guardians may be more in charge of the personal care of their ward while others are given powers exclusively for financial matters.
-Additionally, limited guardianships are sometimes awarded by the court, and in these cases, the powers of the guardian must be specifically listed in the court order.
+Some common responsibilities that guardians may need to carry out include making medical, educational, and vocational decisions.
+Also, managing finances and estates.
+Some guardians may be more in charge of the personal care of their ward.
+In contrast, others are given powers exclusively for financial matters.
+Additionally, limited guardianships are sometimes awarded by the court.
+The guardian’s powers must be specifically listed in the court order in these cases.

-Guardians are people or institutions appointed by the Probate Court to make legal decisions for and manage the affairs of another person deemed unfit to carry out their affairs themselves—named a ward.
-Individuals over the age of eighteen are considered capable of handling their own affairs unless they are disabled in a way that prevents them from making or communicating responsible decisions.
-These disabilities include mental deterioration, physical incapacity, mental illness, or developmental disability, as determined by the Illinois Guardianship and Advocacy Commission.
+Guardians are people or institutions appointed by the Probate Court.
+They make legal decisions for and manage the affairs of another person deemed unfit to carry out their affairs themselves.
+Legally, that person is referred to as a ward.
+Individuals over the age of eighteen are considered capable of handling their own affairs.
+This is true unless they are disabled, preventing them from making or communicating responsible decisions.
+These disabilities include mental deterioration, physical incapacity, mental illness, or developmental disability.
+The Illinois Guardianship and Advocacy Commission determines these conditions.
 Guardians are often appointed in these situations to protect the person from making decisions that can hurt them or their affairs.